dynverse/comp1/README.md

 # Creating TI methods within a docker

-This repository contains a simple example of wrapping a TI method within a docker
+This repository contains a simple example of wrapping a TI method within a docker.

-The docker image is automatically created at [dockerhub](https://hub.docker.com/r/dynverse/comp1/builds/).
+The docker image is automatically build at [dockerhub](https://hub.docker.com/r/dynverse/comp1/builds/).

 This method can be run using